 Would you eat this mushroom?

 Now that's an interesting mushroom!
 In fact, fungi can be some of the most colorful species.
 And protists can be some of the most interesting.
-These two kingdoms are the first two eukaryotic kingdoms we discuss and have some of the most diverse members.
+These two kingdoms which have some of the most diverse members are the first two eukaryotic kingdoms we discuss in the Protists and Fungi chapter.

-But this mushroom?
-Probably not a good idea to eat.
-This is a poisonous and psychoactive fungus.
+This quintessential toadstool, the fly agaric or fly Amanita, is a poisonous and psychoactive fungus.
 It has a large white-gilled, white-spotted, usually deep red mushroom, and it is one of the most recognizable and widely encountered in popular culture.
 You should not eat it.